ontochem/PFAS/toReproduceManuscriptData/README_stepsToReproduceManuscriptData.txt

 STEP 2: output format: if the query substructure is embedded in the reference compound then the compound is flagged as true or else false.
 ##################################
-grep true output.txt|wc -l gives 3,502
+grep true output.txt|wc -l gives 3,502 PFAS hits